 Does Kaspersky work with Windows 11?

-Yes, Kaspersky now has applications that support Windows 11-based systems, so you have peace of mind your computer is protected at all times.
+Yes, Kaspersky now has applications that support Windows 11-based systems, so you have peace of mind that your computer is always protected.

 Does Kaspersky have a firewall?